PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started/index.md

 ### Task

 A Task is a collection of steps that should be executed in a specific order.
 It is composed of several reusable, loosely coupled steps that perform a specific function.
 Steps in a task are generally related to each other.
 A task contains a minimum of one step while complex tasks can have many steps.
 A task is the basic unit of execution in Tekton.
 Tasks get executed as Kubernetes pods while steps in a Task map to containers.
 A Task is run in a single pod, enabling steps to share a common volume and resources.
+Tekton steps execute in a pod specifically created for the task.
+Tekton tasks are therefore isolated from one another and from the rest of the cluster.
 Tasks are usually designed to be independent of the data they operate on.
 Parameters can be used to customize the resources and behavior associated with a Task.

 The [Tekton catalog](https://github.com/tektoncd/catalog) contains a catalog of reusable task resources for everyday operations such as [Kubernetes actions](https://github.com/tektoncd/catalog/tree/main/task/kubernetes-actions), [GIT operations](https://github.com/tektoncd/catalog/tree/main/task/git-cli/0.3) etc. Tasks are generally stitched together to create a pipeline.